coder/docs/changelog/next.md

   removed.
 All non-CVM enviornments are launched with `privileged: false`.
 - The [Container-based Virutal Machine](https://coder.com/docs/admin/environment-management/cvms)
   environment option is now considered generally available.
-The administraotr-level configuration is still required, but the `alpha` warning has been removed.
+The admin-level configuration is still required, but the `alpha` warning has been removed.

 ### Features ✨